Shopping — you won’t find too many people on the fence about this activity. They either love it or hate it.

 If you’re looking to follow in Stitch Fix’s footsteps, make sure to lean into diversity in the workplace, use your data wisely, and integrate your brand values whenever possible.
 All of these moves will help you to become a more effective, successful brand.

-And if you want to level up your customer data, consider using advanced brand tracking software to gather the insights you need to inform better, smarter marketing strategies.
+And if you want to level up your customer data, consider using brand tracking to gather the insights you need to inform better, smarter marketing strategies.